mailerdemon/mailerdemon.github.io/_posts/2019-09-25-bastion-writeup.md

 ![](/images/bastion/image2.png)

-Those juicy VHDs, though, aren't readable this way.
+The VHDs, though, aren't readable this way.
 To browse through them, we have to mount those as well.
 For VHD files, we have to first install `guestmount`.

 {% highlight plaintext %}
 root@kali:~# apt-get install libguestfs-tools